Travel the right way.

 But, you know, do what you want.

 There is much debate over boarding policies from airline to airline.
-To vastly oversimplify the process: Airlines allow passengers with status in their frequent flyer programs to board first, followed by passengers with certain branded credit cards, followed by the proletariat.
+To vastly oversimplify the process: Airlines allow passengers with status in their frequent flyer programs to priority boarding, followed by passengers with certain branded credit cards, followed by the proletariat.
 I personally fly United Airlines and Southwest Airlines and they are night and day different.
 My main advice is that you need to learn how the airline boards so that you can make sure you get the seat you want and/or the overhead bin space for your carry-on luggage.

 Deplaning for most airlines at most airports goes from the front to the back, so the closer your seat is to the front the sooner you are off the plane.
 One suggestion is to check your app as they will often have the baggage carousel listed near your arrival gate number.
 If all else fails just ask the flight attendant what the baggage carousel is.